augcog/ROAR_Jetson/README.md

 ### PC
-This part is necessary only if you want to involve VR into your tryout.
-To clarify, the system totally works find without VR.
-First and foremost, you have to have your Jetson and PC connected to the same local network and make sure network is in good condition to get smooth and jitter-free video streaming.
-Then setup VR device.
-Install [Oculus software](https://www.oculus.com/setup/) and setup your VR device according to guidance.
-And you need to have **Unity** installed.
-Finally clone [this repository](https://github.com/augcog/IRG-RACING-VR) into your PC.
-To develop and build the unity project, make sure you intstall [GStreamer](https://gstreamer.freedesktop.org/documentation/installing/on-windows.html?gi-language=c) first and then [build OpenCV with GStreamer](https://cv-tricks.com/how-to/installation-of-opencv-4-1-0-in-windows-10-from-source/).

 ## Run
 Enter `ROARVR` folder.
 Before you run the main program, you may want to modify the configuration in `myconfig.py`.